semrush/intergalactic/website/docs/components/date-picker/date-picker.md

 @## Description

-**Date picker** is a component for selection/input of the date and, in some cases, the time.
+**Date picker** is a component for selecting or inputting the date or date range.

-The component exists in 4 types:
+The component has 4 types:

 - Date picker — selection of one day;
 - Date range picker — selection of a range of days/weeks;